jbettenh/groundhog/README.md

 poetry export --with dev --without-hashes --format=requirements.txt > requirements.txt
 ```

 The `setup.cfg` file is the configuration file need for Flake8.
-For example it has it exclude the migrations folder.
+For example, it has it excluded the migrations folder from being checked.

 The `wsgi.py` file is the entry point for the application.
 This is often named app.py as well.